Shoulder Pain After a Car Accident: You Could Have a Case

 Common Types of Shoulder Injuries Due to Car Accidents

 When car accidents occur at moderate to high speeds, drivers and occupants are at risk for a shoulder injury.
 These injuries are often, but not always, a result of seat belt use.
-Seat belts prevent movement in a vehicle during an accident, which saves lives and greatly reduces the amount of severe and fatal brain injuries.
+Seat belts prevent movement in a vehicle during an accident, which saves lives and greatly reduces the amount of severe and fatal brain injuries as well as preventing the most common serious injuries from car accidents or rear-end collisions.

 Regardless of whether seat belt use or simply the location of impact during an accident causes a shoulder injury, some injuries are more common than others.